 This One Pot Sausage and Broccoli pasta is giving me all the feels!
+Pasta flavoured with spiced sausage and broccoli, then generously sprinkled with Parmesan cheese and herb and garlic breadcrumbs.
 You will love it for the savoury flavour and the satisfying feeling you get after the meal!

 This sausage and broccoli pasta has a cool story.
 I promise.

 So I kept prodding them for more information until they googled it on their phone and showed me the picture.
-Orecchiete alle Cime di Rapa aka Orecchiete with Broccoli Raab.
+Orecchiette alle Cime di Rapa aka Orecchiette with Broccoli Raab.
 Phew… THAT I can understand and get on board with, especially when a lot of pictures looked similar to this one!

-As it often happens in cross-cultural situations, the famous and delicious Orecchiete alle Cime di Rapa became the victim of the ‘lost in traslation” situation as rapa translates into English as turnip!
+As it often happens in cross-cultural situations, the famous and delicious Orecchiette alle Cime di Rapa became the victim of the ‘lost in translation” situation as rapa translates into English as turnip!

 As soon as I learned from my Bari students that the traditional for their region orecchiette (little ears…giggle, giggle) is flavoured with spicy sausage and broccoli raab and piles of freshly grated parmesan, I became downright obsessed with this “pasta with turnip”.